anketsah/Data-Challenge-Projects/Flask-Calculator/Readme.md

 The application is built in flask and written in python.

 The application will take 2 number (int or float) and can add, subtract, multiply and divide.
-The history of all the operations made are also stored and can be fetched using api endipoints
+The history of all the operations made are also stored and can be fetched using api endpoints

 ## To  run the application